Children Friendly Dentist Questions and Answers

 Here at Great Smiles Family Dentistry, Dr. Nadeem Khan, DDS, provides a wide range of dentistry services for you and your entire family.
 Dr. Khan treats children to seniors.
-Book an appointment online or call us.
-We are located at 4646 Nantuckett Drive Toledo, OH 43623.
+Call us for more information.
+We are conveniently located at 4646 Nantuckett Drive Toledo, OH 43623.

 When should your child’s visit the dentist for their first dental exam?